Alejandroslab/Smart-Contract/README.md

 # The Creation of a Token.
 An attempt.

-The aim of this work is to create a simple and basic token on Ethereum blockchain.
+The aim of this work is to create a simple and basic token on Ethereum Blockchain.
-First I'm going to work on Kovan Testnet and then I will deploy in the main net if there is not anything else to fix.
+First the work will be done on Kovan Testnet and then will be deployed in the main net if there are not issues to fix.

-A sort of hello world for cryptos :)
+A sort of Hello World for cryptos :)

 Anyways it's just a try.

-# Kovan and Parity
+# Parity + Kovan

 I dowloaded Parity and then changed the chain from Homestead to Kovan (no Reptest for safe).